Date of visit: 20th April 2017- 28th April 2017

 The first two days we used our NY Pass to ride on the Big Bus, Hop on and Hop off, our first tour guide, Barnie was amazing, friendly and informative.
 I recommend getting the NY Pass if you go to New York – saves a lot of queueing and a lot of money.

 Transport as a whole is easy to use.
 Us Brits have a reputation for teasing the US, but we can really learn something about transport from them.
 We went in the spring, so I don’t know if New York comes to a halt in an inch of snow.
-However, the subways run every 3-5 minutes and are on time.
-Imagine!
-Transport that runs on time!
-What luxury!
+However, the subway trains are always on time, arriving every 3-5

 The subway is great.
 It’s cheap, costing $3 no matter the distance and it is easy to navigate.
 Just look to see what letter subway stops in the street and avenue you want.
 Now I know the street and avenue part sounds daunting, but it really isn’t.
 I’m sure you’ve heard the saying “Just going around the block,” after visiting New York City I now understand the phrase.